 Leave the scene of the violation, if not responsible for the space in which the violation is occurring.

-Students who are complicit or attempt to commit prohibited acts may be sanctioned to the same extent as if they had committed the prohibited act.
-Students are accountable for their guests’ conduct and may be sanctioned under this provision as if they had committed the violations themselves.
+3.3 Attempts to Commit Prohibited Acts

-3.3 Alcohol on NDSU Property
+Attempts to commit prohibited acts is a violation of this Code.
+Students attempting to commit prohibited acts may be sanctioned to the same extent as if they had committed the prohibited act.

-Regardless of a person’s age, the manufacture, sale, transfer, purchase, transportation, possession, use or consumption of alcohol, and/or possession or display of empty alcohol beverage containers anywhere on NDSU owned or controlled property and/or sponsored or supervised events is prohibited, except as authorized by NDSU Policy 155 Alcohol and Other Drugs: Unlawful and Unauthorized Use By Students and Employees.
+3.4 Alcohol on NDSU Property

-3.4 Off Campus Alcohol
+Regardless of a student’s age, the manufacture, sale, transfer, purchase, transportation, possession, use or consumption of alcohol, and/or possession or display of empty alcohol beverage containers anywhere on NDSU owned or controlled property and/or sponsored or supervised events is prohibited.

-Students may face campus charges for alcohol related incidents occurring off campus.
-Such incidents include, but are not limited to: minor in possession/consumption/under the influence of alcohol, driving under the influence of alcohol, and public consumption of alcohol.
+3.5 Off Campus Alcohol

-3.5 Drugs Other Than Alcohol
+Illegal use or possession of alcohol occurring off campus is prohibited.
+Such incidents include: minor in possession/consumption/under the influence of alcohol, driving under the influence of alcohol, and public consumption of alcohol.

-Possession, consumption, being under the influence, or transport of illegal drugs or any other controlled substances is prohibited except pursuant to a physician’s, dentist’s or other authorized medical personnel’s prescriptions.
-The manufacture, exchange, distribution, purchase or sale of illegal drugs or controlled substances is prohibited.
-The possession of drug paraphernalia for illegal drug use is prohibited as well.
+3.6 Drugs Other Than Alcohol

-3.6 Conduct While Under the Influence of Alcohol or Other Drugs
+Possession, consumption, being under the influence, or transport of illegal drugs or any other controlled substances is prohibited except pursuant to a physician’s, dentist’s, or other authorized medical personnel’s prescriptions (see next paragraph for information regarding medical marijuana).
+The manufacture, exchange, distribution, purchase, or sale of illegal drugs or controlled substances is prohibited.
+The possession of drug paraphernalia is prohibited.

-Being under the influence of alcohol or other drugs is a violation of this Code when the person:
+Although North Dakota state law permits the use of medical marijuana, i.e., use by individuals possessing lawfully issued medical marijuana cards, federal laws prohibit marijuana use, possession, and/or cultivation at educational institutions and on the premises of other recipients of federal funds.
+The use, possession, or cultivation of marijuana for medical purposes is therefore not allowed in any North Dakota State University housing or any other University property, nor is it allowed at any University sponsored event or activity off campus.

-a) Endangers, or may endanger, the safety of others, property or themselves; or
+3.7 Conduct While Under the Influence of Alcohol or Other Drugs

-b) Causes a disturbance.
+Being under the influence of alcohol or other drugs is a violation of this Code when the student causes a disturbance or endangers, or may endanger, the safety of others, property, or themselves.

-3.7 Alcohol at Student Organization Events
+3.8 Alcohol at Student Organization Events

-Recognized NDSU student organizations planning off campus events at a venue where alcohol may be present must complete and submit an Event Risk Management Planning Notification Form and a guest list to the Student Activities Office, Memorial Union 120.
+Recognized NDSU student organizations planning off campus events at a venue where alcohol may be present must complete and submit an Alcohol Risk Management Form (ARMA) and a guest list to the Student Activities Office, Memorial Union 120.
 Events involving alcohol must be closed events, intended only for organization membership and invited guests, and alcohol must be sold and served by a licensed third party vendor.

 Student organization or public funds may not be used for the purchase of alcoholic beverages or gift cards to alcohol establishments.

 Sale of alcoholic beverages by students and student organizations is prohibited.
-This includes any action that can be remotely construed as an alcohol sale, such as charging admission to parties, passing the hat, selling empty cups and selling drink tickets.
+This includes any action that can be remotely construed as an alcohol sale, such as charging admission to parties, passing the hat, selling empty cups, and selling drink tickets.
 Alcohol, if available, must be sold and served by licensed third party vendors.

 Common sources or a bulk quantity of alcohol, such as cases or kegs, are not permitted at any student organization sponsored event.

 No activities or promotions shall encourage excessive and/or rapid consumption of alcoholic beverages.
-This includes contests, drinking games and discounts or special pricing of alcoholic beverages.
+This includes contests, drinking games, and discounts or special pricing of alcoholic beverages.
 Use of alcohol at events is expected to be lawful and responsible.

 Alcoholic beverages may not be used as awards or prizes in connection with events or activities.
 Prize coupons and/or gift cards donated by establishments with a liquor license must include the statement, “Not valid for purchase of alcohol.”